farirpgs/fari-games/data/game-documents/fari-games/charge-rpg.md

 In Charge, there are 3 possible effect ratings: `great`, `standard`, and `limited`.
 In most common scenarios, if you are rolling to overcome something, you are probably looking at generating a `standard` effect.
 The GM is responsible for telling you this information.

 If a heavy door is blocking your way, you could use `Finesse` to pick the lock.
 This might generate a `standard effect`, since it takes some time to do, but it's a more `controlled position`.
 You could also try to use `Tinker` and wreck the door open with an explosive.
-This will be of `great effect`, but might be a `desperate move`, since it could create a lot of unwanted attention.
+This will be of `great effect`, but might be a `desperate` position, since it could create a lot of unwanted attention.

 The Effect Rating is there to help you determine what success might look like.